Kyubyong/kollocate/README.md

-# Collocation Search of Korean
+# Kollocate: Collocation Search of Korean

 Let's find out which words are used together with a certain word.